BerkeleyBiostats/l3c_ctml/README.md

 The python module format_code can process raw code exported from the enclave (as in the `src_raw` folder) and generate runnable python code (as in the `src` folder).
 R is not currently supported.

 ### Set up environment
+#### Environment Requirements
+> Note: Using different versions of Python or Java may results in code failure.
+- Java 12.0.2
+- Python 3.6

+#### Install python packages
 ```
 pip install -r requirements.txt
 ```